patgmiller/vagrant-django-dev/README.md

 ## Getting Started

+Once you've installed the required packages.

+1. Copy the `Vagrantfile.Example` to `Vagrantfile`
+2. Make any desired changes to your `Vagrantfile` (optional).
-Once you've installed the required packages simply run `vagrant up` to start up your vagrant machine.
+3. Run `vagrant up` to start up your vagrant machine.
 It will build the machine on the first time running the command.